 Is that really DNA in your tube?
 Comparative analysis of UV-absorbing leachables in micro test tubes

-Rafal Grzeskowiak, Diana Hübler, Eppendorf AG
+Rafal Grzeskowiak, Diana Hübler, Eppendorf SE

 Bioactive contaminants leaching out of laboratory consumables (leachables) may significantly affect experiments and may pose a likely source of error in many assay systems.
 Recent scientific evidence provides numerous examples of biological assays, which have been shown to be affected by leachables, including routine applications such as spectrophotometric measurements of nucleic acids.